pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 ```
   - If there was a problem another restart may be required

+<a name='cuDNN'></a>
 ### Step 5: Optionally Install NVIDIA's library cuDNN to speed up Convolutional Neural Networks
 A GPU with compute capability of at least 3.0 is needed for this option

 - To install cuDNN, go to its [website](https://developer.nvidia.com/cudnn) and click the Register button.
 In order to download cuDNN you must register and be accepted into NVIDIA's Accelerated Computing Developer Program.
 This is fairly simple to get into you just have to mention why you wish to use the NVIDIA library in the short application.
 You should receive notification of your acceptance within a day (it took 1 day for me).
 - Once accepted you can go ahead and click the Download button.
-- To install cuDNN. unzip the downloaded file and copy the *.h files to "usr/local/cuda/include"
+- To install cuDNN, unzip the downloaded file and copy the *.h files to "/usr/local/cuda/include"
-- Copy the lib* files to "/usr/local/cuda/lib65"
+- Copy the lib* files to "/usr/local/cuda/lib64"
-- You can check to see if the files were found by Theano by running the command
+- You can check to see if the files were found by Theano by running the command:
 ```
 # This should print True if everything worked
 python -c "import theano; print theano.sandbox.cuda.dnn.dnn_available() or theano.sandbox.cuda.dnn.dnn_available.msg"
 ```

+<a name='first-post'></a>
 ## Start Following the First Post!
-LINK TO FIRST POST Section
+Start following along with [The Power of Neural Networks and A Kickstart through Kaggle](http://pauljs.github.io/How-do-I-Neural-Network-A-Kaggle-Explanation/#kaggle)